Rent or Lease a Photocopier

 Market Inspector has prepared a detailed guide on the photocopier rental and leasing possibilities and which option would best suit your business needs.
-You can find all the answers you need below.
+Most photocopier suppliers on the market can cater to all kinds of copying needs and leasing or hire agreements, and you can find all the answers you need below.

 If you are interested in finding more information on renting and leasing photocopiers, just fill in the form at the top of the page and we’ll make sure to provide you with up to four, free, non-binding quotes to help you make a well-informed decision.

 Read In This Guide

 Before we discuss hiring a photocopier, it is important to understand what a photocopier costs.
 Depending on the size and the needs of your business, you can end up spending anywhere in the range of £100 to over £4,000.
 High print speed, larger paper trays, huge LCD display and high RAM are just some of the features that are usually found in high-end photocopiers.

 However, all features will come at a premium and it is also possible that an office photocopier with very high print speed may be limited by other features.
 It's important to assess your copying needs, and maybe even consider if your copier needs additional features, such as a colour photocopier, an A3 printer integration, or if you want to even get an all in one printer that has copying features.